Computing Technology for Math Excellence Logo

 3. Learners expect "real-time feedback."

-4. However, the rise of digital communication platforms (e.g., use of Twitter and other social media hubs) does come with a potential danger in that "communication becomes truncated."
+4. However, the rise of digital communication platforms (e.g., use of social media hubs) does come with a potential danger in that "communication becomes truncated."
 Vali stated that "some students are losing the ability to articulate ideas in longer form.
 Additionally, they have fewer opportunities to engage in face-to-face communication.
 For that reason, it's important for educators to make sure students have the opportunity to participate in collaborative activities and face-to-face meetings" (section 4).

 5. "Hands-on learning" via mobile technologies.
 "Technologies such as the augmented reality Google Glass, digital and interactive paper, and animated learning through apps are changing the way education is becoming personalized.
 Today, forward-thinking learning centers avoid video lectures in favor of two-way interactions in which tutors walk students through problem solving and demonstrate new concept using tablets" (section 5).